jarviscanada/jarvis_data_eng_RaeKhan/linux_sql/README.md

 # Introduction
 The purpose of this project is to monitor a cluster of 10 servers running CentOS 7.
 The servers can communicate via IPv4 addresses and are internally connected via a network switch.
 Two major types of data are recorded: hardware specifications for each node and node resource usage.
 These types of data will be collected using the `host_info.sh` and `host_usage.sh` files respectively.
 Data will then be collected using a crontab, and then stored in an RDBMS database using a PostgreSQL instance provisioned via a docker container.
-This project is used by the Jarvis Linux Cluster Administration (LCA) Team to answer various business associated questions about the cluster as well as to improve their future resource planning.
+This project is used by the Jarvis Linux Cluster Administration (LCA) Team to answer various business-associated questions about the cluster as well as to improve its future resource planning.

 # Quick Start
 ``` bash